berke-a/conduit-implementation/README.md

-# Conduit implementation with react frontedn.
+# Conduit implementation with react front-end.

 ## How to run on local :